odow/StochOptFormat/README.md

 **Do not read further without reading both papers first.**

 ## Example

+There are alot of concepts to unpack in SOF.
+We present a simple example first, and then explain each section in detail.

 Consider a two-stage newsvendor problem.
 In the first stage, the agent chooses `x`, the number of newspapers to buy at a cost \$1/newspaper.
 In the second